maxwowpow/maxwowpow/README.md

 - All my pet projects in areas text, image conversion were migrated to a
-SaaS for usage in the launching **assisstent platform** for simplified digital workflows.
+SaaS for usage in the launching **assistant platform** for simplified digital workflows.

 ## Socials